Giovanni1085/academic-kickstart/content/authors/Giovanni/_index.md

 - Team
 ---

-I am affiliated with the department of [Classical and Italian Philology](https://ficlit.unibo.it/it) at the University of Bologna, and with the Digital Humanities Advanced Research Centre (https://centri.unibo.it/dharc/en).
-I am also a visiting researcher at [The Alan Turing Institute](https://www.turing.ac.uk) and at the [Centre for Science and Technology Studies](https://www.cwts.nl) (CWTS, Leiden University).
+I am a Professor at the [Department of Communication](https://comm.ku.dk/), in the Faculty of Humanities, University of Copenhagen.
+In Bologna, I am affiliated with the [Department of Classical and Italian Philology](https://ficlit.unibo.it/it), and the [Digital Humanities Advanced Research Centre](https://centri.unibo.it/dharc/en).

 I did my PhD at the [EPFL](https://www.epfl.ch/en) in Lausanne, working on methods for text mining and citation analysis of humanities scholarly publications.
-It is during my PhD that I co-founded [Odoma](https://www.odoma.ch) with my friend [Laurent Bolli](https://www.linkedin.com/in/laurentbolli/): we provide customised machine learning solutions for the cultural and creative sectors.
+It is during my PhD that I co-founded [Odoma](https://www.odoma.ch) with my friend [Laurent Bolli](https://www.linkedin.com/in/laurentbolli/): we provide customised AI solutions for the cultural and creative sectors.
+More recently, I started [Mithril Minds](https://www.mithrilminds.ai), where we focus on generative AI solutions for legal compliance and administrative processes.

 Prior to joining the University of Bologna, I have been part of the [Research Engineering Group](https://www.turing.ac.uk/research/research-engineering) at The Alan Turing Institute, and an assistant professor at the University of Amsterdam, [Institute for Logic, Language and Computation (ILLC)](https://www.illc.uva.nl/).
 My background is in computer science (BSc), history and information studies (BA, MA).